 What was it like collaborating?
 How do the two of you work together?

-Through collaboration we discovered our own common language between the processes of fabrication and programming.
+Through collaboration, we discovered our own common language between the processes of fabrication and programming.
 It was a constant back and forth to create visuals to match the motors and visa versa.
 We translated texture to movement and movement to texture.

 Do you have a favorite memory of making art as a child?

-Julia: I used to tinker in my dad’s wood shop, either working on props for school plays, furniture and ceramics for the house, or building toy cars.
+JR: I used to tinker in my dad’s wood shop, either working on props for school plays, furniture and ceramics for the house, or building toy cars.
 This early opportunity to experiment with building and making has not only encouraged me to pursue it as a career, but also filled me with the confidence to bring a creative mind to obstacles I might run into along the way.

-Stefan: My interest in art, and moviemaking in particular, started fairly early in my life.
+SS: My interest in art, and moviemaking in particular, started fairly early in my life.
 There is a wonderful home video documenting my first writing and directing gig which was a western-style horse chase.
 It stars me as an eight-year-old running in place, pretending to chase after my four year old brother as he rides furiously on a stationary bouncing horse toy.
 The “climax” of the movie occurs when he suddenly drops his shorts, sticking his butt out at me and literally knocking me on my back in surprise.
 Possibly even more funny than the concept itself are the literally half a dozen attempts at this narrative that have remain documented on the old VHS tape, and the incredible seriousness with which I directed my brother and cameraman father hinting at my inevitable creative future.